beaker-project/beaker-project.org/dev/proposals/event-driven-scheduler.rst

 at system startup to deal with unprocessed events left over from the previous shutdown.
-However, the design also supports moving away from a polling model if an asynchronous messaging system is adopted for internal communication between Beaker components in the future.
+However, the design also supports moving away from a polling model if an asynchronous messaging system is adopted for internal communication between Beaker components (specifically the web UI/service and the background scheduling daemon) in the future.

 Viable systems, idle systems and pending systems